-First, it's to cement my thoughts as I move though the development and implementation to provide an incite to how and why I came to the conclusions I did.
+First, it is to cement my thoughts and document the methods used during the development and building process.
+In essence, a 'dear diary' explaining how and why I came to the conclusions I did.

-Second, I hope this website will provide information, ideas and inspiration to individuals tackling similar projects, and provide a way of "giving back" to the flight simulation community who have been very helpful to me over the last decade or so.
+Second, I hope this website will provide information, ideas and inspiration to individuals tackling similar projects.

-Building a simulator is not an individual effort but, a group effort involving the knowledge and expertise off others.
-It's replicating and building upon what has already been done.
+Building a simulator is not an individual effort.
+It is group effort that replicates and builds upon the knowledge and expertise of others.
 Therefore, while I will be designing, building and implementing some items, I will also be utilising the services of individuals more knowledgeable than myself.

 To those individuals that have helped me, I offer my sincere thanks.